CodeYourFuture/fundamentals-course/lesson-4.md

 * What you would add if you had time
 * Any parts of the code you still don't understand and might want help with

 With your group, find a quiet space, and set a stopwatch for 2 minutes and present.
-Here are some tips:

-* Present to your classmates, not just to the volunteer
-* Cover the above points
-* Speak clearly
-* Face the people you're talking to, as much as possible.
-Don't just face the screen
-* Try to make it fun!
-* Stick to the time.
-The volunteer will cut you off at 2 minutes!
-* Don't go into too much detail on one point - 2 minutes is NOT much time at all
+If you need a reminder of how to give a good presentation, see [the tips from lesson 3](./lesson-3.md#present-your-favourite-project-to-your-classmates.md)

 ## Getting unstuck